scresswell/people-resources/questions.md

 * can you tell us about some improvements you’ve implemented in teams?
 What did they change, and how successful were they
 * what has been the most challenging piece of work for you, and what did you learn/take away from it?

+### Influencing others
+* can you tell me about a time you had to influence senior management?
+How did you go about doing this?
+* how do you go about influencing a decision that you don't agree with?
+* describe a time you felt strongly that a project was going down the wrong path and needed to change direction.
+What did you do?

 ## People management
 * how would you describe your people management style?
 * what would the people who have reported to you say are your most notable traits?

+## Team Building
+* what's your approach to building relationships/networks with people outside of your usual team?
+* [Promotion situation] How do you think your relationship with your peers will change if you are successful in getting this role?
+What do you think you will do to pre-empt this, or to help it
+* you are hard working and ambitious.
+Not everyone shares the same goals and aspirations as you - how would you focus your expectations to help your team achieve their goals, while balancing their priorities and the competing demands on their lives?
+How would you promote healthy work / life balance in your team?

 ## Communication
 * how do you communicate technical information to non-technical people?
 * has there been a time when you feel you did not communicate an idea or concept as well as you could have?
+* describe a situation in which you were unable to fully follow/understand a co-worker.
+How did you talk to them about this?
+What was the outcome?
+* have you ever felt that you haven't been able to explain yourself effectively or get your point across in a way that others could understand?
+What did you do?
+* describe a time when you’ve professionally disagreed with someone.
+How did you approach this, what was the outcome?

 ## Logical reasoning
 * describe a time when you had to rapidly learn some new information for a project/problem?